abhaydande/DataScienceCapstoneProject/README.md

 # DataScienceCapstoneProject
-# This is the First File related to the capstone project
+# All the tasks are done and submitted.
+Kindly check.
+Thanks and Regards